 - Zero-latency direct hardware monitoring

 The Audient iD4 comes roaring into our list as one of the best compact audio interfaces money can buy.
-It might be small, but it’s big on quality and features.
+It might be small, but it’s big on quality and features, and happens to be one of the most highly rated interfaces around as you can see on this audio interface aggregation of reviews.
 It’s right on the edge of what we would consider a budget audio interface; as of time of writing, the price is hovering around $200 (we found it for a little less on Amazon but it fluctuates).
 The big question is, is it better than the Focusrite Scarlett 2i2?
 We would say yes for some things and no for others, and it’s going to be up to you if the things it does better are worth spending a little more money for.
 Let’s dive in.

 First of all, let’s talk about the size, build quality, and design.
 This unit is nice and compact, around 5 inches on each side.
 It also feels rather heavy and solid with a metal case and metal knobs; it’s apparent that Audient put some special attention to the build quality, it truly feels like a premium interface.
 In terms of the design, it’s fairly minimalist and features a tabletop design where the knobs and indicators are on the top, as opposed to the front panel like the Scarlett 2i2.
 One design is not necessarily better than the other, but the iD4’s tabletop design makes tweaking knobs a bit easier.